Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 Note: Multiple bags can be filtered simultaneously; in addition, a field blank should always be included at least every 50 samples.

 2. Put on a sterile pair of dry gloves.
-Set out all your sealed eDNA gear on a flat, dry clean surface, including your connectors, sterivex filters, caps, syringe, pipette, etc.
+Set out all your sealed eDNA gear on a flat, dry, clean surface, including your connectors, sterivex filters, caps, syringe, pipette, etc.
 3. Untangle the tube from the gravity bag and allow the end to dangle into the catchment container.
 4. Grab a whirl-pak with sterile connectors.
 Carefully open the whirl-pak and remove the connector without touching either end.
 5. Remove the plastic cap from the conical end of the gravity bag tubing and twist the sterile tubing connector on snugly.
 The tubing will be free-hanging, so ensure you protect the sterility of the connector.